shahanakattil/ai-in-a-day/00-getting-started-v2.md

 Understand how to utilize Natural Language Processing, Machine Learning, and Conversational AI in Azure for classifying and exploring COVID-19 research papers.
 By the end of the lab, you will have knowledge on :

-- **Azure Machine Learning Model Training** : learn to build, train, and evaluate machine learning models using Azure Machine Learning.
+- **Azure Machine Learning Model Training** : Learn to build, train, and evaluate machine learning models using Azure Machine Learning.
 You will explore the end-to-end process, from data preparation to model deployment, leveraging Azure's Automated ML and other tools for streamlined development and operationalization.
-- **Document Processing and Summarization with Azure Document Intelligence and Cognitive Service for Language** : explore document processing and summarization using Azure Document Intelligence and Cognitive Service for Language. learn to extract, analyze, and summarize key information from documents, enhancing data accessibility and comprehension.
+- **Document Processing and Summarization with Azure Document Intelligence and Cognitive Service for Language** : Explore document processing and summarization using Azure Document Intelligence and Cognitive Service for Language. learn to extract, analyze, and summarize key information from documents, enhancing data accessibility and comprehension.
-- **Knowledge Mining with Azure Cognitive Search** : learn to create rich search experiences by indexing and exploring data, extracting insights, and enabling advanced search capabilities across structured and unstructured content.
+- **Knowledge Mining with Azure Cognitive Search** : Learn to create rich search experiences by indexing and exploring data, extracting insights, and enabling advanced search capabilities across structured and unstructured content.
-- **Conversational AI with Bot Service using Power Virtual Agents** : learn to create new topics, define conversation flows, and test the bot, enabling interactive and natural language interactions with users.
+- **Conversational AI with Bot Service using Power Virtual Agents** : Learn to create new topics, define conversation flows, and test the bot, enabling interactive and natural language interactions with users.

 ## Pre-requisites

-- Basic understanding of how chatbots work
+- Basic understanding of Azure AI Services and Azure DevOps
+- working knowledge with Github
 - Familarity with Machine Learning concepts

 ## Architecture